-Composite elements may appear in queries using the same syntax as associations to other entities.
+Composite elements can appear in queries using the same syntax as associations to other entities.

-7.3.
+8.3.
 Components as IDictionary indices

-The <composite-index> element lets you map a component class as the key of an IDictionary.
+The <composite-map-key> element lets you map a component class as the key of an IDictionary.
 Make sure you override GetHashCode() and Equals() correctly on the component class.
+See Section 6.2.3, "Indexed collections" for more information on the <composite-map-key> element.

-7.4.
+8.4.
 Components as composite identifiers

-You may use a component as an identifier of an entity class.
+You can use a component as an identifier of an entity class.
 Your component class must satisfy certain requirements:

 - It must be marked with the Serializable attribute. - It must re-implement Equals() and GetHashCode(), consistently with the database's notion of composite key equality. - It should re-implement ToString() if you consider using the second level cache.
-See Section 26.1, "How to use a cache?".
+See Section 27.1, "How to use a cache?".

-You can't use an IIdentifierGenerator to generate composite keys.
+You cannot use an IIdentifierGenerator to generate composite keys.
 Instead the application must assign its own identifiers.

-Since a composite identifier must be assigned to the object before saving it, we can't use unsaved-value of the identifier to distinguish between newly instantiated instances and instances saved in a previous session.
+Since a composite identifier must be assigned to the object before saving it, you cannot use unsaved-value of the identifier to distinguish between newly instantiated instances and instances saved in a previous session.
+See Section 5.1.5.7, "Assigned Identifiers" for more information.